Who we are

 EUMETSAT is the European operational satellite agency for monitoring weather, climate and the environment from space

 We are an intergovernmental organisation based in Darmstadt, Germany, currently with 30 Member States.
 EUMETSAT operates the geostationary satellites Meteosat -9, -10 and -11 over Europe and Africa, and Meteosat-8 over the Indian Ocean.

-We also operate three Metop polar-orbiting satellites as part of the Initial Joint Polar System (IJPS) shared with the US National Oceanic and Atmospheric Administration (NOAA).
+We also operate two Metop polar-orbiting satellites as part of the Initial Joint Polar System (IJPS) shared with the US National Oceanic and Atmospheric Administration (NOAA).

 The data and products from EUMETSAT's satellites are vital to weather forecasting and make a significant contribution to the monitoring of the environment and climate change.

 The European Union has entrusted EUMETSAT with exploiting the four Sentinel missions of the Copernicus space component dedicated to the monitoring of atmosphere, ocean and climate on its behalf.
 EUMETSAT carries out these tasks in cooperation with ESA and already exploits the Sentinel-3 marine mission.

 EUMETSAT has established cooperation with operators of Earth observation satellites from Europe and China, India, Japan, Russia, South Korea and the United States.
 The cooperation with Russia was suspended in March 2022.